Ilshat-Akhmetov/NN_Solver_for_Diff_and_Inegral_Eqs/README.md

 In **JupyterPresentations\Solving_Integral_Equation_with_NN.ipynb** you can find various examples of NN's application for solving integral equations.

+In **JupyterPresentations\Solving_System_of_ODE_with_NN.ipynb** you can also find examples of NN's application for solving system of ODEs.

+Finally, in **JupyterPresentations\Solving_Integro_differential_eqs_with_NN.ipynb** you can see how NN's can be applied to solving integro-differential equations.

 This version is rather a prototype than a finished project.
-In future i hope to expand this program on 2 and 3 dimensional cases and an arbitrary system of equations.
+In the future I hope to expand this program on 2 and 3 dimensional cases and an arbitrary system of equations.